c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 **`exiftool`** and **`binwalk`** if the challenge provides us with a file.
 Why so ?

-Well in general forensics challenges or in general any challenge where a file is given as part of the challenge instructions it is necessary to understand what the file contains and what the file contains is not what the file is detected as by the OS.
+Well in general forensics challenges or in general any challenge where a file is given as part of the challenge instructions it is necessary to understand what the file contains and, what the file contains is not what the file is detected as by the OS.
 This is because the OS reads the first known magic byte and if the file can be read in that format it is rendered without any errors.
 This does not mean that there arent any hidden parts to it.
 So **`exiftool`** extracts any meta data associated with the file and **`binwalk`** basically walks through the byte values of the file and reports